Strong Women's Championship

 The Strong Women's Championship (STRONG女子王座, STRONG Joshi Ōza) is a women's professional wrestling world championship owned by the New Japan Pro-Wrestling (NJPW) promotion.
 The creation of the championship was announced by NJPW on April 27, 2023.
 The title is exclusively featured on NJPW's Strong brand and is usually defended at NJPW Strong branded shows in America.
 The inaugural champion was Willow Nightingale.
-Saya Kamitani is the reigning champion in her first reign.
-She won the title by defeating AZM in a Winner Takes All match, in which Kamitani's World of Stardom Championship was also on the line, at Stardom In Korakuen in Tokyo, Japan on September 27, 2025.
+Alex Windsor is the reigning champion in her first reign.
+She won the title by defeating Syuri at Wrestle Queendom XIII in London, England on March 8, 2026.